Inbibo/adonisfx_docs/docs/documentation/maya/simshape.md

 ##### Requirements

   - **Neutral mesh**: Rest mesh with a neutral facial expression.
-  - **Target meshes**: Set of deformed meshes representing facial expresions.
+  - **Target meshes**: Set of deformed meshes representing facial expressions.
     - The number of vertices in the neutral and the target meshes must match with the number of vertices of the Simulated mesh that will be used for the simulation.

 The AMP file is generated from the Learn Muscle Patches tool: